Project ideas and list of Supervisors last updated: 1 Jan 2025

 Description: The objective of this project is to use the Lidar available on the iPhone 12 Pro to measure health vitals, such as heart rate, breathing, etc. Optionally, an ultra-sound scanner can also be implemented.
 Machine Learning will be used to analyze the data and provide a diagnostic.

-Supervisors: Dr. Liu
+Supervisors: Dr. Y. Liu and Dr. K. Khayati

 Title: Bearings-only Target Tracking